Research DatabasePeptide LibraryResearch ToolsPeptides

 What peptides are missing from the library?

 Specialised niche compounds and newly-synthesised research tools are the main gap.
-Use the URL-import workflow at /library — paste any vendor product URL and the compound is added to the library in under a minute, then it's available in the comparison tool for you and everyone else.
+Use the URL-import workflow at /library, paste any vendor product URL and the compound is in the library inside a minute, then it's available in the comparison tool for you and everyone else.

 Who maintains the content?